The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Option 1: Use Optimizely as a service

-If your stack is service oriented and you would benefit from a centralized decision service, we highly recommend using Optimizely Agent, an Optimizely-developed open-source service running the Go SDK in a docker container with custom configuration options.
-Optimizely Agent exposes HTTP endpoints that map to all the Optimizely Feature Experimentation SDK functions.
+For a centralized decision service, use Optimizely Agent, an open-source microservice that runs the Go SDK in a Docker container.
+Optimizely Agent exposes HTTP endpoints that map to all SDK functions.

-Option 2: Install the Optimizely Feature Experimentation SDK in each of your core services
+Option 2: Install the SDK in each of your core services

-In this approach, you would include instances of the Optimizely Feature Experimentation SDK in every service and rely on the deterministic and stateless nature of the SDKs to show users the same experience throughout each service.
-If you choose this option, you need to synchronize datafiles across all instances of the SDKs.
+In this approach, you include the SDK in every service and rely on the deterministic, stateless nature of the SDKs to show users the same experience across services.
+You need to synchronize datafiles across all SDK instances.

-The disadvantage of this option is that teams must implement their SDK themselves, and maintenance costs increase.
-For example, if Optimizely releases a new SDK, you will need to update the SDK in every service where you have it installed.
+The trade-off is higher maintenance cost because each team must manage their own SDK setup.
+For example, when Optimizely releases a new SDK version, you need to update every service where the SDK is installed.

 Note